Changes to service charges from April 2020

 We have several teams of multi-skilled mobile caretakers who provide a service across the estates in our neighbourhoods.

-They do not work to a rota but will visit sites as requested by the Property Manager, usually following estate inspections.
+They don't work to a rota but will visit sites as requested by the Property Manager, usually following estate inspections.

 The mobile caretakers carry out general caretaking duties, for example carrying out minor repairs in communal areas and grounds maintenance.